 Are you familiar with Corporate Social Responsibility?
 If I was to ask you to define Small Business Social Responsibility, could you?

 Probably not.
-Because as of 2019 when this blog was written, I couldn’t find a definition.
+Because as of 2019 when this blog was first written, I couldn’t find a definition.
 And, that didn’t make any sense.
 So, I created one.

 But how did this even start??